Watchmaking anglage training workshop · Alexandra Schmitz · Les Brenets, Switzerland

 Subcontracting

-Angle, width, geometry, reflection: here, light is the judge.
-To extend this way of reading detail, you can read the Workshop Journal.
+Angle, width, geometry, reflection: the component shows what holds and what needs reworking.
+To go further, you can read the Workshop Journal.

 Watchmaking anglage macro showing how to read reflections and the stability of an edge